 Thank you for visiting my web page where you can see the knife designs I have as standard patterns or consult on changes to suit your own requirments.

-My knives at this stage are all by stock removal from carbon steels mostly using 1084,1095 and O1 with some 15N20 and 1075.
+My knives at this stage are all by stock removal from carbon steels mostly using 10XX series (75, 84 and 95) with 12C27 stainless where it is prefered.
 After I cut the blades from the bar stock they are profiled, ground and heat treated in my shed with equipment I have made to suit this purpose.
 The blades are hand sanded to a 600grit satin finish to reflect the hard work I expect these knives to be put to.
 They need the care that all carbon steel requires and will develope a nice patina over time.

-I use blackwood as a standard handle material with pricing revolving around that, with options for upgrades with contrasting wood, micarta, brass or buffalo horn bolsters.
-Handle material with some exotic woods, buffalo horn, or micarta being available.
+I use blackwood as a standard handle material with pricing revolving around that.
+There are options for upgrades with contrasting wood, micarta, brass copper or buffalo horn bolsters.
+Handle material with some domestic and exotic woods, buffalo horn, or micarta being available.
 Sheath leather is 1/8 in cow hide dyed either dark brown or tan.

-I started using knives seriously in mid 1967 when I started work on a high country station (large farm) here in New Zealand and found the generaly available farm knife ill suited to the killing and butchering of farm animals I was using them for and that began my interest in proper design for this and of course the associated hunting needs.
+I started using knives seriously in mid 1967 when I was working on a high country station (large farm) here in New Zealand and found the generally available farm knife ill suited to the killing and butchering of farm animals I was using them for and that began my interest in proper design for this and of course the associated hunting needs.

 I made my first knives after losing a storebought knife that I had had to reshape to better suit its intended useage and from then on I made all my own knives gradually perfecting the designs over the years till I started to make them for sale a year or two ago.